Reviews You Can Rely On

 • Functionality (15% weighting)

 Our expert panel review team is led by Sam Schild.
 Sam is an avid outdoor adventurer who has spent thousands of nights camping far away from the nearest power outlet.
 He has ridden a bicycle across the country multiple times and thru-hiked several American long-distance hiking trails.
-His first experience using a solar panel while camping was a small battery pack with an integrated solar panel that he used bike touring.
-Solar panels have come a long way since that fateful tour.
-When he's not adventuring far and long, he's often camping somewhere in Colorado or across the American Southwest, based out of his minivan, where his solar camping setup keeps all his technology charged so he can stay connected.
+Sam first used a solar panel on one of his cross-country bike treks years ago, but these solar devices have come a long way since then.
+You can usually find him camping somewhere in Colorado or the American Southwest, based out of his van, where his solar camping setup keeps his tech devices up and running.

 We tested the actual output of every panel during peak sun with a...